 A comprehensive curated resource list from RACC’s Arts Education Program is available for download.
 Click here.

 Bruce Orr, The Scrap Mural, 2019

 Professional Development: Trauma Informed Care Workshop Series

-The Regional Arts & Culture Council in partnership with Trauma Informed Oregon, RACC presents a series of workshops for arts educators.
-Please join us for our second workshop October 8.
-This free event will be held remotely, as we continue to center health and safety for all.
-Look for our Eventbrite invitation in your inbox coming soon.
+The Regional Arts & Culture Council in partnership with Trauma Informed Oregon present a series of workshops for arts educators.
+Please join us for our third workshop this winter.
+This free event will be held in March and April remotely, as we continue to center health and safety for all.
+Look for our Eventbrite invitation in your inbox.

 What inspires you when you teach arts education to your MS students?
 What makes MS unique in arts education?

 What brings you joy when you teach?